 There is no occurrence on record for this species in the Marianas, but this is within the known distribution range for the species.
-Bottlenose dolphins are "expected" to occur from the coastline to the 6,562 ft (2,000 m) isobaths (Navy 2005).
+Bottlenose dolphins occur from the coastline to the 6,562 ft (2,000 m) isobaths (Navy 2005).